The Role of Therapy in Managing Age-Related Eye Conditions

 2. Wear protective eyewear: If you work in an environment where your eyes may be exposed to hazardous materials or bright light, it’s important to wear protective eyewear to protect your eyes.

 3. Eat a healthy diet: Eating a diet rich in fruits and vegetables, such as leafy greens and berries, can help to keep your eyes healthy.
-These foods contain essential nutrients such as vitamin C and E, which are important for eye health.
+These foods contain essential nutrients such as vitamins C and E, which are important for eye health.

 4. Quit smoking: Smoking can increase your risk of developing age-related eye conditions, such as macular degeneration and cataracts.
 Quitting smoking can help to reduce your risk.